Wayne Carey: Controversies

 When officers went and spoke to him, he immediately was belligerent, starting striking out at the officers, in fact, kicked one of the female officers in the face with his foot, elbowed another one in the side of the face.
 They had to wrestle him down and handcuff him.
 When he was in the police car, he used his head as a battering ram and tried to smash a hole between the front compartment of the police car and the prisoner compartment.

 To stop Carey harming himself and damaging the car, the officers put him into a leather hobble restraint around his hands and legs.
 Carey faced up to fifteen years in jail and US$30,000 fines.
 Additionally, Carey was fired from commentary jobs at 3AW and the Nine Network following the coverage of the two arrests.
 Ultimately Carey pleaded guilty to assaulting and resisting Miami police.
 In exchange for his guilty pleas, prosecutors agreed that Carey should only serve 50 hours of community service, attend alcohol- and anger-management classes, serve two years probation, and pay US$500 to a Miami police charity.
 As a consequence of his criminal record in the United States, Carey was refused an entry visa in October 2009.

 In March 2008, Carey publicly revealed he was, for a long period, an abuser of alcohol and cocaine.
 He was interviewed by Andrew Denton on Enough Rope, where he talked candidly about his life and recent controversies.
 1.5 million viewers tuned into the highly publicised interview.

-Carey was attempting to visit Barwon Prison in February 2012 to speak to indigenous inmates as part of a mentoring program, however he was found to have traces of cocaine on his clothing following a routine drug scan.
+Carey was attempting to visit Barwon Prison in February 2012 to speak to indigenous inmates as part of a mentoring program; however, he was found to have traces of cocaine on his clothing following a routine drug scan.
 Carey was informed that he could enter the prison if he submitted to a strip search.
 He declined and left the correctional facility.

 On 1 September 2022, according to numerous sources, including The Herald Sun and The Age, Carey was gambling when a Ziploc bag of white powder fell onto a gaming table.
 Carey denied the substance was illegal, claiming it was a "crushed-up anti-inflammatory".
 Carey was issued with a "withdrawal of license" notice, which means he cannot attend Crown properties for two years.
 It saw him ejected from the Crown hotel, where he was staying for the Fremantle–Bulldogs elimination final.
-This also means that he will be unable to attend the 2022 Brownlow Medal count that will be held at Crown Palladium in Melbourne.
+This also means that he was unable to attend the 2022 Brownlow Medal count that was held at Crown Palladium in Melbourne.